isomerpages/nparks-gardencityfund/_our-programmes/Conserving our Corals/Grow A Reef Garden Initiative.md

 What is this Initiative About?
 ------------------------------

-A collaboration between JTC and the National Parks Board (NParks), the “Grow-a-Reef Garden Initiative aims to support the installation of purpose-built artificial reef units to enhance marine biodiversity at the Sisters’ Islands Marine Park.
+A collaboration between JTC and the National Parks Board (NParks), the “Grow-a-Reef Garden" Initiative aims to support the installation of purpose-built artificial reef units to enhance marine biodiversity at the Sisters’ Islands Marine Park.

 This is the country’s largest reef garden project to date.
 The large 3-story artificial reef structures were pre-fabricated off-site and sunk in the waters off Small Sister’s Island, within the Sisters’ Islands Marine Park.